inaka/elvis_core/doc_rules/elvis_text_style/line_length.md

 # Line Length

-Lines must not exceed the defined length limit; comment lines may be excluded from this constraint.
+Lines should not exceed the defined length limit; comment lines may be excluded from this constraint.

 > Works on `.beam` file?
 No.